osilander/203.311/Week4/Week4.md

 <img src="graphics/uparrow.png" title="Not just for begginers" width="600"/>

-**Even seasoned bioinformaticians use it.**
+**Even seasoned bioinformaticians use it.** <br>

-Second, try to follow the instructions exactly today.
-For example: [please don't click here it will delete all your files](graphics/instructions.jpeg "DON'T CLICK HERE").
+Second, try to follow the instructions exactly today,[and whatever you do don't click here as it will delete all your files](graphics/instructions.jpeg "DON'T CLICK HERE").
 If you get an error or warning of any sort, go back and make sure you have followed the instructions.
 If you continue to get the error, then it *could* be my fault.

 Good.
 Now, we download `conda`.